What is Molecular Distillation Process?

-Molecular distillation is an efficient liquid-liquid separation method, which is to separate substances though the difference among molecular motion mean free path of different substances.
+Molecular distillation is an efficient liquid-liquid separation method, which is to separate substances through the difference among molecular motion mean free path of different substances.
 Therefore, the whole working process of molecular distillation is about molecular motion.
-The working process of molecular distillation is as follow:
+The working process of molecular distillation is as follows:

-2. Free evaporation of molecules on the surface of the liquid layer: in this step, the heating temperature is set according to the heated material’s boiling temperature.
+- Free evaporation of molecules on the surface of the liquid layer: in this step, the heating temperature is set according to the heated material’s boiling temperature.
 In the meanwhile, the evaporating speed will increase with the increase of temperature, and vise versa.
-Therefore, users should choose a economic and proper temperature.
+Therefore, users should choose an economical and proper temperature.

-4. The molecules condense on the condensation surface: this step is the final step, pointed molecules are extracted out.
+- The molecules condense on the condensation surface: this step is the final step, pointed molecules are extracted out.
 The molecules are gas-phase, so it is necessary to condense the gas-phase molecules into liquid-phase molecules.
-In this step, it is essential to choose a economic and proper condenser.
+In this step, it is essential to choose an economical and proper condenser.

 As we all know, molecular distillation is an effective but complicated liquid-liquid separation method.
 There are several parts working together to separate substances from mixture, so let’s see what the parts are.
 The molecular distillation equipment mainly consists of an evaporation system, a material input and output system, a heating system, a condensing system, a vacuum system, a control system and so on.

-2. Material input and output system: which is to put materials into the molecular distillation equipment and let end products and other residue materials out of the molecular distillation after the reactions.
+- Material input and output system: which is to put materials into the molecular distillation equipment and let end products and other residual materials out of the molecular distillation after the reactions.

 - Heating system: which is to heat the sample materials and get them evaporated, in order to separate the substances.
 The temperature that heating system provides is much lower than the substances’ boiling points because of the high pressure.